maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

 This approach works, but it doesn't have any error handling at all.
-The call to `create(user)` is a `Promise` that will throw an `HttpException` error if the PostgreSQL query fails.
+The call to `create(...)` is a `Promise` that will throw an `HttpException` error if the PostgreSQL query fails.
 We need to check that a user with an already existing email or username, which we do by comparing the error's code against 23505 which is PostgreSQL's unique constraint.

 <br><br>